lawliet89/InternetSeparationAdapter/README.md

  - [Telegram Bot API Key](https://core.telegram.org/bots/api)

 ## Configuration
 A configuration file should be in `JSON` format.
-The format should adhere to the `Config` class in the soruce code.
+The format should adhere to the `Config` class in the source code.

 ### Example
 ```json